weng-yue/weng-yue.github.io/index.md

 - Experimental fluids and flow imaging techniques
 - Spray and aerosol dynamics

-> **Education**
+**Education**
-> - BS in Aerospace Engineering - Propulsion, Beijing Univ. of Aeronautics and Astronautics 2014-2018
+- PhD in Aerospace Engineering, Univ. of California San Diego 2020-2024
-> - MS in Aerospace Engineering, Univ. of California San Diego 2018-2020
+- MS in Aerospace Engineering, Univ. of California San Diego 2018-2020
-> - PhD in Aerospace Engineering, Univ. of California San Diego 2020-2024
+- BS in Aerospace Engineering - Propulsion, Beijing Univ. of Aeronautics and Astronautics 2014-2018

 Welcome to my personal page.
 Stay tuned for updates...